jmblankman/Exploratory-Analysis-in-Python/README.md

 - .ipynb file containing the original python code
 - "data" folder containing the original data

+Note 1: Sometimes the .ipynb file fails to load for unknown reasons.
-Note: Must download data and remap filepaths on lines 4, 31, 45, and 60 to run locally.
+Note 2: Must download data and remap filepaths on lines 4, 31, 45, and 60 to run locally.